psalv/LearnSomethingSeeSomething/README.md

 # LearnSomethingSeeSomething
-Google Chrome extension modifying the home page, project focused on developing responsive html elements.
+Google Chrome extension modifying the new tab page, project focused on developing responsive html elements.

-Pulls in and display artwork and nature imagery using the Reddit API.
+Pulls in and displays artwork and nature imagery using the Reddit API.

-Uses wordnik's API to generate random words and the Pearson dictionary API generate definitions.
+Uses wordnik's API to generate random words and the Pearson dictionary API to generate definitions.